hadrien-psydk/pngoptimizer/projects/pngoptimizer/Readme.txt

 * Ignore animated GIFs *

  If a GIF is animated, PngOptimizer will convert it to APNG (Animated PNG).
- If you enble this option, PngOptimzer will ignore the file.
+ If you enable this option, PngOptimzer will ignore the file.

 * Keep file date *